Explore the Maldives

 Why is that?

-For the last 4 years, I’ve had an exclusive partnership (the best prices for accommodation and excursions) with Relax Residence.
+For the last 4 years, I’ve had an exclusive partnership (the best prices for accommodation and excursions) with Thoddoo Beach Holiday Inn.
 This is one of the first hotels on Thoddoo, and during this time they are constantly improving their reputation.
-Now they are No. 1 hotel on Thoddoo by reviews from Tripadvisor users and has a rating of 9.4 on Booking based on 180+ reviews

 The hotel has 2 blocks: a 3-floors building with a balcony and a one-floors block with a lounge area.
-Free water, tea, coffee, snorkeling kit, towels are provided.
+Free water, tea, coffee, a snorkeling kit, and towels are provided.

 Relax Residence is not the cheapest hotel on Thoddoo, but the quality of service provided is worth it.